Gaspar de Santa Coloma: Tutor of Martín de Álzaga

-Gaspar educated Álzaga, as well as prominent journalist and writer Esteban Echeverría, and several nephews, among them Juan Antonio of Santa Coloma.
+Gaspar educated Álzaga, as well as a prominent journalist and writer Esteban Echeverría, and several nephews, among them Juan Antonio of Santa Coloma.
 Gaspar was also in charge of all the members of the Azcuénaga family, including Miguel de Azcuénaga, who had been orphaned from a very young age.
 He did likewise with his family in Spain and helped his neighbors in Arceniega.
 He donated in his will 60,000 reales to his nephew Vítores Gutiérrez Santa Coloma (about 100 pays of teacher of that time).
 Vítores lived in Arceniega, in Casería de la Campa (today Campijo), where Gaspar was born.
 Gaspar had ordered Vítores to repair a church, construct a school and maintain a teacher, Juan Antonio de Palacio.
 Vítores fulfilled the order of Gaspar so well, that Palacio continued receiving a salary after 1880, that is to say, more than 65 years after the death of Gaspar, during which time his pay increased from 700 reales to 1500 reales.
 Towards 1880, Palacio apparently lost the memory and nobody in Arceniega or the government of Álava knew from where the legacy came.
 It is not known either what happened finally with the goods of Gaspar in Arceniega.
-Another important branch of the Santa Coloma’s in Argentina was originated in Vítores Gutiérrez Santa Coloma, that began with its son Juan Domingo Julian Gutiérrez Santa Coloma, nephew grandson of Gaspar of Santa Coloma.
+Another important branch of the Santa Coloma’s in Argentina originated in Vítores Gutiérrez Santa Coloma, that began with its son Juan Domingo Julian Gutiérrez Santa Coloma, nephew grandson of Gaspar of Santa Coloma.